Skip to main content

 11. Save the template when all is done.

 ℹ️ You can edit each question in the template by clicking the 3 dots next to it.
-However, you can edit the content of templates only if they are not in use.

 Did this answer your question?